[TL;DR] Best Strings For Les Paul-Style Guitars…

 Gibson Les Paul’s ship with a brand new with a set of .009- .046 gauge strings.
 But that doesn’t mean that you have to use that set of strings with your Gibson Les Paul.
 In fact, that is not the most popular gauge.

-The Best Strings For A Gibson Les Paul: My #1 Picks For 2020
+My Picks For The Best Strings For A Gibson Les Paul Guitar

 The Ernie Ball 10-46 gauge strings are my absolute favorite for a Les Paul guitar.
 They are one step up in tension from the strings that come on a Les Paul from the factory.